FilipyStudy/Data-Visualization/README.md

 - SciKit-Learn:
     Used to train the ML algorithm with the data.

-# Conclusion:
+# What i want?

-Unfortunately the data dosn't have correlation between the variables.
-By this way it's not a efficient way to train a model based on this data.
+For now i will search for some correlation between the data variables, my objective is to perform a prediction of the precipitation.
+The data is a sintetic made data, so is not so simple.
+I will perform the pearson method to find the correlation, if the correlation (x), -1 <= x <= 1 the model will be possible.